Solutions for aged care services

 - Workforce benefits: tools that support staff, improve engagement, and reduce turnover risk.

-Email Reference: Co-designing a Next-Generation Data Platform for Aged Care
+Email Reference: Co-designing a Next-Generation Data Platform

-Partner Seeking: Home care providers; any state or territory within Australia
+Partner Seeking: Home care providers; Australia-wide

 To partner with: Researchers developing technology solution